-Therefore, we expect that, due to the high number of attendees to the workshops in Paris, Bonn and Rome, in the coming reports the number of companies reporting about the level of implementation of TAF TSI will steadily grow.
+Therefore, we expect that the high number of attendees to the workshops in Paris, Bonn, Rome and Bratislava will have a positive impact in the reports in terms of number of companies reporting about the level of implementation of TAF TSI.
 Nevertheless, the only input which helps the Agency to make this assumption for the time being is the effect of the Regional Workshop held in Madrid for Portugal and Spain.